bjornbredesen/MOCCA/README.md

 -------------------------------------------------

 ## Citing
-If you use MOCCA in published research, MOCCA must be cited.
-An article for MOCCA is in the process of being submitted for peer review.
-Please check back for an updated citation policy.
+If you use MOCCA in published research, please cite: https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-021-04143-2.
+If you use SVM-MOCCA, for the method, please additionally cite: https://academic.oup.com/nar/article/47/15/7781/5538007.

 -------------------------------------------------